 Willamalane Park and Recreation District along with Disciples of Dirt have opened new mountain bike trails at Thurston Hills Natural Area.

 “These are the first natural-surface mountain bike trails in the region,” said Fraser MacDonald, Natural Resources Planner at Willamalane.
 The system boasts over five miles of trails optimized for biking.
 The 2.2 miles of new downhill mountain bike trails are in addition to the hiking trails that were unveiled in January.

-Willamalane has built a trailhead and initial trail system at this new 665-acre natural area.
+This mountain bike trail adds to the trailhead and initial trail system at the 665-acre natural area that opened in January 2018.
 The 1.9-mile North Access Trail features a compacted gravel surface.
 The 1.2-mile Spine Trail continues along the ridgeline to a gravel road at the south end of the property.

 Natural Habitats and Restoration at Thurston Hills

 This unique site is home to a variety of habitats including conifer and mixed forest, oak woodlands, grasslands (oak savannas and prairie habitats), and cliffs, rocky outcrops and talus.
 The habitats are home to a multitude of plant and animal species including nine species that are listed in the Oregon Conservation Strategy as species of particular interest and priority for conservation.
 Western bluebird and Lewis’ woodpecker are two species listed in the Oregon Conservation Strategy that are found at the site and are most dependent on oak prairie and oak woodland habitats.
 Historically the woodlands found at Thurston Hills Natural Area would have been much more open in their understory allowing the Lewis’ woodpecker to easily forage for acorns on the ground.